Lisbon’s Tram 28E

 • A good alternative to the 28E is line 12E – which even follows the same route in some parts.

-What makes Lisbon’s Tram 28E special?
+What Makes Lisbon’s Tram 28E Special?

 Photos of the trams in Lisbon adorn many travel guides and postcards.
 No wonder, the cars look like they were transported directly from the museum onto the tracks.